Farheen96/Farheen96/README.md

-- 👋 Hi, I’m @Farheen96
+- 👋 Hi, I’m Farheen
+- Graduated with MSc in Data Science.
-- 👀 I’m interested in learning Data Science and it's applications.
-Eventually work as a Data Scientist
+- 👀 As a fresher in this field I’m interested in learning and implementing Data Science and its applications in the real world.
+Eventually, work as a Data Scientist
 - 📫 How to reach me - fars.bint.anwar.96@gmail.com

 <!---